-The specifics of what they're called isn't as important as what they can do to your computer or computers.
+The specifics of what they're called isn't as important as what they can do to your computer, computers or data.

 Some types of malware are relatively harmless, while others can lock you out of your own computer, leaving you unable to use it until you pay a ransom.